MARK BANDO'S WEBSITE

 It is likely that the TSMG butt plate belonged to 1st Sgt Evans, as he was most likely to have been armed with a Thompson, of all the troopers aboard.
 The carbine may have belonged to Lt.
 Meehan or one of the Technicians on board.

-Thanks again to Sgt Nico for this contribution to Trigger Time and I will post a list of the victims' names here in the near future.
+Thanks again to Sgt Nico for this contribution to Trigger Time.

 Was Mysterious Photo a Harbinger of Combat Death?